Disqus: October 2017 security breach

 On October 6, 2017, Disqus announced that a snapshot of its database from 2012, containing 17.5 million users' email addresses, login names and sign-up dates from between 2007–2012, had been exposed.
 The data dump also included, for about a third of the affected accounts, passwords that had been salted and hashed with SHA-1.

 Issues with delete button

-Previously, if a user attempted to delete their comment, Disqus "anonymized" their comment by changing the author to a Guest user, without removing the content of the body itself.
-The only recourse at that time was to flag the comment, contact the site moderator to delete the anonymized Guest comment, or to remember to edit out the body of the comment before deleting a comment.
+Previously, if a user attempted to delete one of their comments, Disqus "anonymized" the comment by changing the author to a Guest user, without removing the content of the comment itself.
+The only recourse at that time was to flag the comment, contact the site moderator to delete the anonymized Guest comment, or to remember to edit out the body of the comment before deleting it.

-In April 2015, Disqus revised its Delete button to completely delete a comment from the website.
+In April 2015, Disqus revised its Delete button to completely delete the comment from the website.

 Affiliate links and third-party scripts

 Disqus automatically adds affiliate referral codes to links on the containing webpage and converts plain text into links, in order to add affiliate referral codes (this can be turned off).
 Disqus also injects untrusted and potentially dangerous third party advertising code into containing webpages.